mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * The Commit MUST NOT include any proposals by reference, since an external joiner cannot determine the validity of proposals sent within the group
 * External Commits MUST be signed by the new member.
-In particular, the signature on the enclosing MLSPlaintext MUST verify using the public key for the credential in the `leaf_node` of the `path` field.
+In particular, the signature on the enclosing MLSAuthenticatedContent MUST verify using the public key for the credential in the `leaf_node` of the `path` field.
 * When processing a Commit, both existing and new members MUST use the external init secret as described in {{external-initialization}}.
-* The sender type for the MLSPlaintext encapsulating the External Commit MUST be `new_member_commit`
+* The sender type for the MLSAuthenticatedContent encapsulating the External Commit MUST be `new_member_commit `

 External Commits come in two "flavors" -- a "join" commit that adds the sender to the group or a "resync" commit that replaces a member's prior